rajeevgcp15/bigtable-policies-updated/policies/encryption_gcp_algo_enforce.md

-## The Main Function
+## The Main Rule
-This function returns "False" if length of violations is not 0.
+This Rule returns "False" if length of violations is not 0.

 ```